-There is also information available here on paying for adult care and support costs.
+There is also information available in our council website articles on paying for adult care and support costs.

 If you are worried that you or somebody else may be being abused or is at risk of financial abuse, read the article What to do if you are concerned about someone else's safety.